-- 83 hospitals with 20,390 beds
+- 87 hospitals with more than 20,000 beds (2019)

-- 812 pharmacies
+- about 770 public pharmacies

 Clinics are available for specific illnesses with areas specialising in paediatrics, eyes or dentistry.
 The Unfallkrankenhaus Berlin hospital is the right port of call for accidents.
 Outpatient clinics assume a large part of the burden for ambulatory treatments.
 Some private clinics support the state services of Berlin’s hospitals and clinics.